Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

    *  Then hit the B button, then scroll up to **Save core Remap File** and hit the A button.
    *  Now exit the menu (Select+X) and enjoy rumble mode! \

-**Note: Some rumble(vibration) supporting games may require that vibration be turned on from its options or settings menu for it to work as well.**
+**Note: Some rumble(vibration) supporting games may require that vibration be turned on from its options or settings menu from in game to work as well.**

 ## Q. How do I enable rumble(vibration) in flycast_rumble?
 ### A. Do the following: